Cerosh/FrameworkDocumentation/index.md

 In this example, you see that after initializing the MainPage itself, the internal elements were initialized.

 ## HtmlElements
 HashMap basically designates unique keys to corresponding values and those values can be stored in a map by forming a key-value pair.
 The value can be retrieved using the key by passing it to the correct method.
+Duplicate keys are not allowed but null keys and value are allowed.
 ```Java
 public void HashMap_Example(){
 	    Map<String, String> objMap = new HashMap<String, String>();